masato-fullmoon/activations/README.md

 # Comparing to Activation Functions in Machine Learning
 # Date : 2018/11/17(Sat)
-# Author : Masato Ito (B4 at Mochiduki Lab. in rikkyo.Univ)
+# Author : Masato Ito (B4 at Mochiduki Lab. in Rikkyo.Univ)